usdigitalresponse/usdr-gost/docs/decisions/0006-use-typescript.md

 ## Decision Outcome

-I believe the best option to do an intial migration is to use Option 2.
-In this way we can working on migrating in an iterative manner.
-That way we can introduce ts without modifying our build process.
-We could introduce the ts in the build process whenenver the team sees fit.
+The best option to do an initial migration is to use Option 2.
+In this way, we can work on migrating iteratively.
+That way, we can introduce ts without modifying our build process.
+We can introduce the ts in the build process whenever the team sees fit.

 ### Positive Consequences

 This approach will allow us to break the work into several sections.
-The initial steps are  ts enablement, migrating individual files, and in parallel  enabling ts in the build step.
-This way we can make sure that we can introduce changes in small PRs.
+The initial steps are ts enablement, migrating individual files, and enabling ts in the build step (which can be done in parallel).
+This way, we can ensure we can introduce changes in small PRs.

 ### Negative Consequences
-If the team is not zealous migrating individual files, the overall TS migration may take a significant amount of time.
+The overall TS migration may take time if the team is not zealous in migrating individual files.

 ---
 ### Option 1: Mixed JavaScript/TypeScript code bases

-We can support a mix of JavaScript and TypeScript files for our code base and typescheck with the compiler.
-We start with only JavaScript files and then switch more and more files to TypeScript.
+We can support a mix of JavaScript and TypeScript files for our code base and type-check with the compiler.
+We start with only JavaScript files and then migrate each file to TypeScript.

 **Code changes required**